 - Create and nurture an innovation culture that drives collaboration and entrepreneurship.

-For example, some of the recent research we’ve developed to help clients put their innovation plans into action include:
+For example, some of the research we’ve developed to help clients put their innovation plans into action include:

 - Templates and accelerators to kick-start your innovation journey.

 - Examples of how to create your innovation organization.

 - Overview of innovation management platforms.